Toronto: Media and entertainment

 Toronto is Canada's largest media market, and has four conventional dailies, two alt-weeklies, and three free commuter papers in a greater metropolitan area of about 6 million inhabitants.
 The Toronto Star and the Toronto Sun are the prominent daily city newspapers, while national dailies The Globe and Mail and the National Post are also headquartered in the city.
 The Toronto Star, The Globe and Mail, and National Post are broadsheet newspapers.
 Several magazines and local newspapers cover Toronto, including Now and Toronto Life, while numerous magazines are produced in Toronto, such as Canadian Business, Chatelaine, Flare and Maclean's.
 Daily Hive, Western Canada's largest online-only publication, opened its Toronto office in 2016 after acquiring Torontoist from Gothamist.
 Toronto contains the headquarters of the major English-language Canadian television networks CBC, CTV, Citytv, Global, The Sports Network (TSN) and Sportsnet.
-Much (formerly MuchMusic), M3 (formerly MuchMore) and MTV Canada are the main music television channels based in the city and have a national viewership.
-However, they no longer primarily show music videos as a result of channel drift amid a shift in adolescent and young adult demographics.